 - If the patient has other appointments that day where visitors are not allowed, visitors must exit the building as directed by staff.

-- The Urgent Care Center (UCC), Clinical Decision Unit (CDU), and Symptom Care Clinics (SCC) will allow one registered visitor in these areas for a four-hour block of visitation.
+- The Urgent Care Center (UCC), Clinical Decision Unit (CDU), and Symptom Care Clinics (SCC) will allow one registered visitor in these areas.

 - For outpatients who are newly diagnosed with COVID-19, and are onsite in isolation, visitors are not permitted while the patient is in isolation.